Onboarding · Workspace · Orientation system · Updated May 22, 2026 · By Admaxxer Team

 Per-site override (one specific site)

 Open /dashboard/sites/:id/settings and pick a value from the Default KPI dropdown.
-Per-site KPI takes precedence over workspace business type, so this is the right path when you have one workspace hosting multiple pixel sites with different KPI shapes (e.g., one MRR product, one one-time-purchase product, one lead-gen landing).
+Per-site KPI takes precedence over workspace business type, so this is the right path when you have one workspace hosting multiple pixel sites with different KPI shapes (e.g., one MRR product and one one-time-purchase product).

 How to switch business type — step by step